Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,337.32,347.92.md

 ### Transcript

-> corporation goddess the revenue share
+> corporation goddess the revenue share doesn't matter if you don't have any